Elastic IPv6 Prefixes

 ┼──────────────────────┼──────────────────────────────────────┼

-Traffic for any address within the EIPv6 prefix is now routed to my-instance
+Traffic for any address within the Elastic IPv6 prefix is now routed to my-instance

 .

-Please note: in the case of the manual EIPv6, the user has to configure the address within the attached instances.
+Please note: in the case of the manual Elastic IPv6, the user has to configure the address within the attached instances.

-For the managed EIPv6, traffic towards the reference IPv6 address is transparently forwarded, with no need for additional configuration.
-The whole EIPv6 prefix is still routed to the attached instances.
+For the managed Elastic IPv6, traffic towards the reference IPv6 address is transparently forwarded, with no need for additional configuration.
+The whole Elastic IPv6 prefix is still routed to the attached instances.
 However, any other IPv6 addresses need to be configured within the instances.

 Health check options for managed Elastic IPv6 prefixes are the same as the IPv4 counterpart.

-As described earlier, for managed EIPv6 prefix a single reference IPv6 address will be transparently forwarded to the attached instances without any configuration needed.
+As we described, for managed Elastic IPv6 prefix a single reference IPv6 address will be transparently forwarded to the attached instances without any configuration needed.
 For all the other cases, manual configuration is needed within the Compute instances.

 Some common use cases are:

-- Employing a managed EIPv6 prefix and you need to use more IPv6 addresses than the reference address.
+- To employ a managed Elastic IPv6 prefix, and you need to use more IPv6 addresses than the reference address.

 Warning

-You must not remove the original IPv6 address of the compute instance as EIPv6 relies on it.
+Do not remove the original IPv6 address of the compute instance, as Elastic IPv6 relies on it.

-Configuring additional IPv6 address(es) within your compute instance may vary depending the operating system.
-Some examples follow.
+Configuration of additional IPv6 addresses within your Compute instance may vary depending the operating system.
+Some examples follow:

 Ubuntu Jammy